-I have been busy planning our Summer Reading Program.
+Our Summer Reading Program is under way.
+If you haven't signed up already, it's not too late to come to the library and sign up!
+And check out our Summer Reading Calendar.
 You will want to be a part of the fun programs, Brown Bag-Its, and workshops.
 We have a new beautiful spot for our outside programs called Hannah’s Reading Garden located behind the library.
 I have also been ordering lots of new books for you to enjoy during summer break.
-Mrs. Yoder and I will be visiting your school soon to share all that will be happening at the library this summer.
+Have a wonderful summer!

 With Much Joy,